 Participants can experience, test and challenge some of the reasons that implementation fails in a safe environment.
 They can see how good leadership, great communication, strong employee engagement, clear goals and thinking about all the contributing factors can positively influence an organisation’s success.
 It allows them to learn about the relationships between actions and outcomes and evaluate the pros and cons of their choices.

 When used as part of an activity communicating the corporate strategy a business game helps develop an understanding of why decisions are made, the trade-offs required and why not everyone gets what they want from the corporate strategy.
-Greater understanding on behalf of middle management will result in greater confidence and an ability to communicate the overall strategy so the expected outcomes are realised.
+Greater understanding on behalf of middle management will result in greater confidence, an ability to communicate the overall strategy so the expected outcomes are realised, and real strategic alignment.